nikitadugar/test/README.md

 ## Testing

-In this module testing are performed with [terratest](https://github.com/gruntwork-io/terratest) and in this testing at your AWS account create this small piece of infrastructure, matches the output like ARN, ID and Tags name etc and destroy infrastructure.
-This testing is written in go, so need a [go environment](https://golang.org/doc/install) in your system.
+In this module testing is performed with [terratest](https://github.com/gruntwork-io/terratest) and it creates a small piece of infrastructure, matches the output like ARN, ID and Tags name etc and destroy infrastructure in your AWS account.
+This testing is written in GO, so you need a [GO environment](https://golang.org/doc/install) in your system.

-You run the following command in the testing folder:
+You need to run the following command in the testing folder:
 ```hcl
   go test -run Test
 ```

 ## Feedback

-If you encountered any bug or have any suggestions, please use our [issue-tracker](https://github.com/clouddrove/terraform-aws-acm/issues), or you can send us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).
+If you come accross a bug or have any feedback, please log it in our [issue-tracker](https://github.com/clouddrove/terraform-aws-acm/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).

-Love this project?
-Please give a ★ on [our GitHub](https://github.com/clouddrove/terraform-aws-acm)! (it helps us **a lot**)
+If you have found it worth your time, go ahead and give us a positive rating on [our GitHub](https://github.com/clouddrove/terraform-aws-acm)!

 ## About us